Search Results

 Before we assign the material, we have to create external volumes.

-The material properties are already provided in the model.
-Go to properties pane under visibility tree and select Material1_dup.
-If you want, you can also select Materials > Assign Properties.
+4. The material properties are already provided in the model.
+Go to properties pane under visibility tree and select Sand.
+Alternatively, you can also select Materials > Assign Properties.

-Similarly, we will follow the same procedure for the next bottom layers.
-Ctrl + left click on bottom volumes.
+6. Similarly, we will follow the same procedure for the next bottom layers.
+Ctrl + left click on bottom volumes and apply Clay property.

-We will now assign staged excavation.
-Select the first left top volume of the geometry as shown below.
+8. We will now assign staged excavation.
+Select the Volume 0_4 under the Visibility Tree.

-Select the third stage 'Excavate / Install first bolts' and change the role to excavation with applied property to No Material in the properties pane.
+9. Select the third stage 'Excavate / Install first bolts' and change the Applied property to No Material in the properties pane.

-Similarly, now select the volume below and select the excavation for role and change the applied property to No Material in the properties pane.
+11. Select the fourth stage 'Excavate / Install second bolts' and change the Applied property to No Material in the properties pane.

 When you click on different stages, you will notice the excavation volume in stages 3 and 4.
 Now we will move onto supports.